 I have been interested in birthing issues since I studied developmental psychology at UBC in the early 1980s.
 I put my studies to practical use during my two pregnancies, first with medical, then with midwifery care.
 Soon after, I became involved with the birthing community to promote family-centred care, and studied to become a Certified Childbirth Educator and Doula.
 I was the Co-ordinator for Vancouver Childbirth, a founding developer of the Douglas College Doula Course, the BC Doulas of North America representative, and developed a holistic childbirth education series for The Midwifery Group.

-I have been a doula and childbirth educator since 1987, supporting over 1200 women and their families at home and in the hospital, and teaching thousands of expectant parents.
-Iʼm the grandmother (aka “Deecy”) of identical twin boys born in 2010, and 2015 will bring another grandson, so Iʼm right in the thick of things!
+I have been a doula and childbirth educator since 1987, supporting almost 2000 women and their families at home and in the hospital, and teaching thousands of expectant parents.
+Iʼm the grandmother (aka “Deecy”) of identical twin boys born in 2010, and 2015 and 2018 brought two more grandsons, so Iʼm always in the thick of things!

 My Care Includes: